yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_readme.txt

     All basic mode settings plus (note the text of buttons turn red when update mode enabled):
     - These four buttons will only appear if they are necessary / possible in your system, on the last button row
         - FIX - Make me a Primary Dataset (convert from Secondary dataset to enable Sync) (convert_secondary_to_primary_data_set.py)
+        - FIX - Zap Invalid Window Locations (Appears if any of your saved windows are 'off screen')
         - FIX - Create Dropbox Sync Folder (creates the missing .moneydancesync folder if missing from Dropbox)
         - FIX - Check / fix MacOS Tabbing Mode on Big Sur (when set to always).
 It will allow you to change it to fullscreen or manual/never.
                 More information here: https://support.apple.com/en-gb/guide/mac-help/mchla4695cce/mac